More Mexican migrants crossing U.S. border amid closure fears, shelters say

 The Department of Homeland Security and CBP did not immediately respond to a request for information about border apprehensions in March.

-The United States has reported just over 4,700 coronavirus cases and 87 deaths, paralysing the country.
+The United States has reported just over 4,700 coronavirus cases and 87 deaths, paralyzing the country.
 In Mexico, there have been 82 confirmed cases of coronavirus and no deaths.

 Mexico's foreign ministry did not respond to a Reuters request for comment.